modcomlearning/Guide/README.md

+# Part1 :
-# Guide to Created Android App - Structure
+## Guide to Create Android App - Structure
 This guide will help understand on how to organize your projects , especially a project that involves a Many Modules that must interact to bring the final Output.